 Duty-free shopping is one of the best things to do in St. Barts, but be prepared for the designer price tags.
-High-end designer shops line the main harbor, including the likes of Hermès, Cartier and Louis Vuitton.
-There are 200-plus boutiques in Gustavia, where eager shoppers browse for beachwear, accessories, jewelry, and the latest designer clothing.
+High-end designer shops line the main harbour, including the likes of Hermès, Cartier and Louis Vuitton.
+There are 200-plus boutiques in Gustavia, where eager shoppers browse for beachwear, accessories, jewellery, and the latest designer clothing.
 Watch for the “pharmacie” shops to pick up amazing French skin and sun care products.

 Seek Out an Island Adventure

 Adventurous water lovers flock to Grand Cul-de-Sac Beach where the steady winds and wide-open waters attract windsurfers and kite boarders.
 The long stretch of beach also harbours a shallow protected reef that’s ideal for snorkelling.